Bullying in Nursing: Why Nurses 'Eat their Young' and What to Do About It

 Preparation is the key to a successful clinical experience

 As they say, knowledge is power.
 Nurse educators are here to teach you everything you need to know to be an amazing nurse, Wright says.
 There are going to be some tough things that you will have to deal with as a nurse and part of your education should and does include preparation for that.

-If you come to school with a positive attitude and willingness to learn, says Wright, “[Rasmussen College] can teach you the rest.”
+If you come to school with a positive attitude and willingness to learn, says Wright, “[Rasmussen University] can teach you the rest.”
 As new nurses enter the workforce and continue to bring a voice to the issue of bullying in nursing, they are securing a bright future for one of the nation’s most respected careers.

 Nurses recognize that it’s not just the way they treat their patients that defines them.
 Every interaction counts.
 Their continual drive to make their profession better is just one of the many inspiring qualities of the nurses.
 If you think you have what it takes, check out these other reasons to become a nurse.

 To learn more about the educational paths at Rasmussen University, check out the School of Nursing home page.